Brian Nelson-Palmer Brian Nelson-Palmer

 Updated 10/5/21: Removed app “Feedless” since the app is no longer on the ios app store, replaced with #Blockit which does the same thing even better

 In Part 1 and Part 2 of this series, we started discussing this issue, now we continue with more solutions!
+Don’t miss the Finale after this

 The good news is, technology and apps are being developed to help you keep social media under control.